 As the amount of EOL PV waste continues to rise, so does the potential for a robust recycling industry to emerge.
 The recovery and sale of high-value materials, particularly silver and high-purity silicon, enhance the economic feasibility of recycling initiatives.

-Furthermore, advancements in recycling technologies not only generate innovative business models but also lead to the creation of skilled jobs, thereby contributing to economic development in the sector.
+Furthermore, advancements in recycling technologies not only drive innovative business models but also create skilled jobs, thereby contributing to economic development in the sector.

 Companies like Quest Metals are at the forefront of this transition, offering advanced metal recovery solutions that support the circular economy.
-By specializing in the extraction and refinement of critical metals from end-of-life electronics and renewables, Quest Metals is playing a vital role in making PV recycling more economically and environmentally viable.
+By specializing in the extraction and refining of critical metals from end-of-life electronics and renewable energy sources, Quest Metals is playing a vital role in making PV recycling more economically and environmentally viable.

 The existing challenges in recycling photovoltaic (PV) waste serve as strong motivators for innovation within the industry.
-There are significant opportunities for research and development aimed at improving recycling processes.
-For instance, efforts can focus on creating more efficient and environmentally friendly techniques for delamination and material separation.
+There are significant opportunities for research and development to improve recycling processes.
+For instance, efforts can focus on developing more efficient, environmentally friendly techniques for delamination and material separation.

 This may include the development of advanced solvent-based processes, targeted chemical leaching methods, improved thermal treatments, and automated mechanical separation technologies.

-To enhance the effectiveness of recycling in the photovoltaic (PV) industry, it is crucial to improve separation techniques while also focusing on increasing the purity and yield of all recovered materials.
+To enhance the effectiveness of recycling in the photovoltaic (PV) industry, it is crucial to improve separation techniques and increase the purity and yield of all recovered materials.

 This ensures that these materials meet the industry standards necessary for reuse.
-In this context, innovative approaches like high-voltage fragmentation (HVF) and electro-hydraulic fragmentation (EHF) show promise, as they can enable more selective liberation of materials, making the recycling process more efficient.
+In this context, innovative approaches such as high-voltage fragmentation (HVF) and electro-hydraulic fragmentation (EHF) show promise, enabling more selective liberation of materials and making the recycling process more efficient.

-In addition, there is a significant opportunity to promote Design for Recycling (DfR) when manufacturing new PV modules.
-By creating panels that are easier to disassemble and recover materials from at the end of their lifecycle, the entire industry can significantly improve its recycling efforts and contribute to a more sustainable future.
+In addition, there is a significant opportunity to promote Design for Recycling (DfR) during the manufacturing of new PV modules.
+By creating panels that are easier to disassemble and from which materials can be recovered at the end of their lifecycle, the entire industry can significantly improve its recycling efforts and contribute to a more sustainable future.

 Moreover, governments and international organizations have a vital role to play in supporting these initiatives.
 Establishing clear and harmonized policy frameworks is essential.
 This could involve setting recycling targets, implementing Extended Producer Responsibility (EPR) schemes, providing financial incentives to make recycling more economically viable compared to landfilling, and standardizing waste classification and data reporting.

 Finally, beyond the direct reuse of materials in new PV panels, there is substantial potential for upcycling recovered materials into higher-value products across various industries.
-This would not only create new value chains but also further enhance the economic aspects of recycling, contributing to a circular economy and reinforcing the sustainability of the sector.
+This would not only create new value chains but also further enhance the economic benefits of recycling, contributing to a circular economy and reinforcing the sector’s sustainability.

-The transition to a sustainable solar energy ecosystem necessitates a proactive and comprehensive approach to managing end-of-life photovoltaic modules.
-As detailed in the review by Sim et al. (2025), while the challenges in PV recycling spanning economic, technological, policy, and logistical domains – are substantial, they are matched by considerable opportunities.
+The transition to a sustainable solar energy ecosystem requires a proactive, comprehensive approach to managing end-of-life photovoltaic modules.
+As detailed in the review by Sim et al. (2025), while the challenges in PV recycling span the economic, technological, policy, and logistical domains, they are matched by considerable opportunities.

 Continued research into innovative recycling technologies, the adoption of Design for Recycling principles by manufacturers, the establishment of supportive and harmonized regulatory frameworks, and collaborative efforts among all stakeholders are crucial.